owncloud/cdperf/packages/k6-tests/docs/run.md

 # Run the tests

-all tests are executed in the same way, only the (options)[/k6-tests/src/values/env] and the way of execution differ. below you can see how this works
+All tests are executed in the same way, only the [options](/k6-tests/src/values/env) and the way of execution differ.
+Below you can see how this works.

-you can find more information on how use or install K6 [here](https://k6.io/docs/get-started/running-k6/).
+You can find more information on how use or install K6 [here](https://k6.io/docs/get-started/running-k6/).

+All tests need to run with the admin user who is capable of provisioning users.
+If you have a non standard password for admin, set the environment variables `ADMIN_USER` and `ADMIN_PASSWORD` to match that.

 ## The following platforms are supported
 * [ownCloud Infinite Scale](https://github.com/owncloud/ocis)